 IRSN notes that the main issues concern:

 Storage capacities of depleted uranium and reprocessed uranium.
-EDF has planned actions to increase the capacity of these storages.
+EDF in cooperation Orano has planned actions to increase the capacity of these storages.

 Adaptations in facilities that will manufacture URE fuels.
 EDF is committed to presenting the safety and radiation protection provisions to be implemented in the plants concerned.